ssyounge/ASIB/README.md

 directly with `bash scripts/run_experiments.sh --mode {loop,sweep}`.

 The base config merged by `generate_config.py` defaults to `configs/default.yaml`.
-Pass additional YAML files (or a directory containing fragments) to assemble a config from multiple pieces.
+The script can also merge optional fragments such as `configs/fine_tune.yaml` or `configs/partial_freeze.yaml`.
+Pass one or more fragment files (or a directory containing them) to assemble a config from multiple pieces.
 Override the selection by setting the `BASE_CONFIG` environment variable:

 ```bash
 BASE_CONFIG=configs/partial_freeze.yaml bash scripts/run_experiments.sh --mode loop